yulin6/FishGame-Codebase3/Fish/README.txt

 Tile.java, Hole.java, Board.java, IBoard.java, BoardSpace.java, BoardPosition.java, PixelPosition.java, etc.
 Files related to the game state include GameState.java, Penguin.java, Player.java, IState.java, etc.
 Files related to the game tree include GameTree.java, Action.java, Move.java, and Pass.java.

+Player/src also contains source code for the player component; it contains files including Strategy .java and its interface, IStrategy.java.

+Player/test contains unit tests for the source code in the Player/src folder.

 Planning/ contains documents describing the underlying structure of the Fish game in broader terms as conceptualized before implementing the game.
 It also contains